rust-lang/reference/src/lifetime-elision.md

 The assumed lifetime of references held by a [trait object] is called its _default object lifetime bound_.
 These were defined in [RFC 599] and amended in [RFC 1156].

-Default object lifetime bounds are used instead of the lifetime parameter elision rules defined above.
+These default object lifetime bounds are used instead of the lifetime parameter elision rules defined above when the lifetime bound is omitted entirely.
+If `'_` is used as the lifetime bound then the bound follows the usual elision rules.

 If the trait object is used as a type argument of a generic type then the containing type is first used to try to infer a bound.